f5devcentral/f5-big-iq-lab/docs/class1/module3/lab3.rst

 The GUI only allows you to modify what has been permitted (made 'editable') when the template was created.

-Through the API, you can modify the AS3 application service once deployed by doing a PATCH or resending the full declaration through a POST (see `Module 2`_ for more details on BIG-IQ and AS3 using the API).
+Through the API, you can modify the AS3 application service once deployed by doing a PATCH or re-sending the full declaration through a POST (see `Module 2`_ for more details on BIG-IQ and AS3 using the API).

 .. _Module 2: ../module2/module2.html